 Beurre Maitre d'Hotel

-Beurre Maître d'Hôtel is the mother of all flavored butters and a French classic.
+Beurre Maître d'Hôtel is the mother of all flavored butter and a French classic.
 It is traditionally served as a pat on top of a hot steak.
 It's equally good on roast chicken, mashed potatoes, and grilled vegetables.

 Beurre Maître d'Hôtel Recipe: Combine 1/2 cup butter with 1 tablespoon minced parsley and 1 teaspoon fresh lemon juice.
 Add fine sea salt and freshly ground black pepper to taste.